-The Ohio Transfer to Degree Guarantee allows students to earn college credit, transferable to any Ohio public college or university with a similar program of study for successfully completing the Greene County Career Center program.
+Career Technical Assurance Guide (CTAG) Courses The Ohio Transfer to Degree Guarantee allows students to earn college credit within their program, transferable to any Ohio public college or university with a similar program of study for successfully completing the Greene County Career Center program (Career Tech equivalent of CCP).
+Greene County Career Center has over 37 CTAG courses across all programs.
+Ask to see which courses are CTAG within your program.

-Please contact a Greene County Career Center Counselor if you are interested in College Credit Opportunities.